List of Marvel Comics teams and organizations: New Immortals

-The New Immortals are an organization appearing in American comic books published by Marvel Comics.

-The New Immortals are a group of characters created by the High Evolutionary to make his own race of immortals.
+The New Immortals are an organization established by the High Evolutionary to make his own race of immortals.
 They consist of Nobilus (who was created from Thor's DNA taken from his shaved beard), Juvan, and Zon.
 While Recorder #211 was rebuilt into Analyzer to work with the group, New Men member Count Tager became a member of the group after subjecting himself to the Pool of Knowledge.

+New Marauders

+The New Marauders are a group assembled by Miss Sinister and consisting of mutants who were displaced from their home universe (the Ultimate Marvel universe).
+Those among her New Marauders are Jimmy Hudson, Guardian (Derek Morgan), Quicksilver, Armor, and Mach-II (Nomi Blume).
+Jimmy Hudson later escapes and is rescued by the time-displaced X-Men.

+Initially an ally of Miss Sinister, Emma Frost rejects her ideal and psychically controls Mach-II, Armor, and Guardian to turn them against Sinister.
+However, Sinister activates a kill-switch she had implanted in the three's genetic code, killing them instantly.

+New York Bulletin

+The New York Bulletin is a fictional New York City tabloid newspaper appearing as a plot element in American comic books published by Marvel Comics.
+It was created by Joe Simon and first appeared in Daring Mystery Comics #2 (December 1939).